This easy refried bean dip is the perfect sidekick to any Mexican feast. Made with mostly pantry staples, you can be snacking on this dip in no time.

 - 2 cups shredded Colby Jack cheese

 - ⅛ teaspoon cayenne pepper

-- In a mixing bowl, combine the beans, sour cream, chiles, and seasonings.
+- In a mixing bowl, combine the beans, sour cream, chiles, spices, and most of the cheese, reserving some for the top.
 Stir to combine.

 - To make on the stove top, add the ingredients to a saucepan and stir to combine.
 Heat on low until the cheese is melted and the dip is warmed through.
 Transfer to a serving bowl, garnish, and serve.